 Free holiday for families who struggle

 You’re able to get a two night stay, plus meals for absolutely free, staying in a youth hostel in England or Wales.

 YHA has seen that having time away from a normal home environment is great at strengthening relationships, but it’s not possible for many families who are really struggling.

 If you have financial hardship, disability, long-term illness, bereavement, homelessness or other challenging circumstances, then you can apply for two adults and your children for a short break.

-You’ll get a private room and meals during your stay at a youth hostel in a city, rural or coastal areas (easy to reach with public transport too).
+You’ll get a private room and meals during your stay at a youth hostel in a city, rural or coastal area (easy to reach with public transport too).